 There is a growing number of acadmics and researchers (faculty and students) covering both PhD and MSc levels, engaging with Transition Initiatives and Transition Network.
 Initially, their work was typically around community involvement in sustainability.
 Latterly, we're seeing more niche type research into, for example, economic areas such as local complementary currencies.
-This page gives the wider context and sets out a Researchers' Protocol which we're developing.
+This page:

 There are 3 key aspects to Transition and Higher Education:

 - Universities OF Transition - places to learn all the technical and general skills around transition.